 Although tooth enamel is the hardest tissue in the entire body, it isn’t indestructible.
 It’s quite common for people to experience chipped or cracked teeth after biting down on a chunk of ice, an almond or some other hard piece of food.
-When this occurs, it’s important to know how to manage the injury to preserve your tooth and avoid serious pain or infections.
+When this occurs, it’s important to know how to manage the chipped tooth to preserve your tooth and avoid serious pain or infections.

 What to Do for a Chipped Tooth

 If you suffer a chipped, broken or fractured tooth, it’s important to visit your local dentist as soon as possible.
 If you wait, the tooth could become even more damaged.
 What’s worse, it could become infected, resulting in serious health risks and possible tooth loss.

 How to Fix a Chipped Tooth at Home

 Until you are able to see a dentist, you can try the following self-care measures: